Ihsoj-Mahos/WiDS-week0/README.md

 The deadline for the submission of this assignment is 24 December, 11:59 PM

 Any doubts/suggestions can be asked on the group.
 All resources required including the libraries to be used, the dataset to be used have been linked in the notebook.
-The dataset is present in the repository as well.